-Wollongong City Council will be supplying another one-year supply of compostable liners (roll of 150) for next financial year, from July 2021 and currently working out the finer details on whether this will be another delivery or a collection point.
+Wollongong City Council will be providing another one-year supply of compostable liners (roll of 150) for next financial year and are currently working out the finer details on whether this will be another delivery or a collection point.

 What if I run out of liners before they are reissued next financial year?